orgtre/google-books-ngram-frequency/README.md

 ## Related work

 For a carefully created list of all words in the English part of the Google Books Ngram Corpus (version 20200217), sorted by frequency, see the [hackerb9/gwordlist](https://github.com/hackerb9/gwordlist) repository.

+An extensive list of frequency lists in many languages is available on [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists).

 ## Limitations and known problems